 8 Warning Signs To Tackle Fraud Jobs

-The reason I am sharing my experience is no way to demoralise the job seeker fraternity but to caution them with the fraudulent practices going on within the industry.
+The reason I am sharing my experience is no way to demoralize the job seekers but to warn them with the fraudulent practices going on within the industry.
 So, here I would like to share a few points that may help a job seeker in identifying the fraud jobs and stay out of the job scams.

 - The pay is exceptionally good, even if you are fresher without any experience.
 Why the employer would favor you?
 Ask yourself are you eligible for such a high payout?

-- The selection process is utterly simple and make you feel that you are made for the job.
+- The selection process is utterly simple and makes you feel that you are made for the job.
 Ah, it’s so simple than you expected.
 Remember nobody will employ you without judging you extensively.

-- Job descriptions are not clear and the interviewer are least bothered about your knowledge.
+- Job descriptions are not clear and the interviewer is least bothered about your knowledge.
 In genuine cases, this won’t happen.
 Rather your employers will evaluate your efficiency to accomplish the jobs.